Oscillations

 Since the sine (or cosine) function always oscillates between \(-1\) and \(1\), the coefficient \(A\) that multiplies the wave function represents the maximum amplitude of oscillation.

-The amplitude represents the maximum distance from the origin.
+The amplitude represents the maximum displacement from the origin.

 By differentiating with respect to time, we obtain the oscillation velocity: